gsa-oes/office-of-evaluation-sciences/pages/contact.md

 ## Interested Agency Collaborators

 Do you have an idea for a project at your agency that you'd like to discuss with SBST?
-Tell us more about what you're working on and we'll reach out to schedule an appointment during our virtual office hours.
+Do you or your team want to learn more about how we work with agencies?
+Tell us more about what you're working on and we'll reach out to schedule a time to connect.

 [Register now >](https://docs.google.com/a/gsa.gov/forms/d/1Ho5LmjXDGwrxwnLE3MVIA7yNv9LdQmeKBcbSRHqK0AQ/viewform)